Neural Parameter-varying Data-enabled Predictive Control of Cold Atmospheric Pressure Plasma Jets: Problem Description

-For APPJs, the primary control variables are applied power ($P$) and gas flow rate ($q$), forming the input vector $u=[P~~q]^\mathsf{T}$.
+For APPJs, the key control variables are applied power ($P$) and gas flow rate ($q$), forming the input vector $u=[P~~q]^\mathsf{T}$.
 The measurable outputs, represented by $y=[T_s~~T_g]^\mathsf{T}$, include substrate temperature ($T_s$) and gas temperature ($T_g$).

-The control objectives of an APPJ are primarily focused on ensuring effective plasma delivery while maintaining substrate safety and comfort, particularly in therapeutic applications.
-Cumulative Equivalent Minutes at $43~^{\circ}\text{C}$ (CEM) is a widely used metric to quantify thermal dose in hyperthermia therapies \cite{dewhirst2003basic}.
-It is defined as:
+The control objectives are primarily focused on ensuring effective plasma delivery while maintaining substrate safety and comfort.
+Cumulative Equivalent Minutes at $43~^{\circ}\text{C}$ (CEM) is a widely used metric to quantify thermal dose in hyperthermia therapies \cite{dewhirst2003basic}, which is defined as:

-where $\delta t$ is the time increment, and the constant $\kappa$ accounts for the thermal-stress response of the substrate.
-Achieving and maintaining the target CEM at the desired location is critical to balancing efficacy and safety, as deviations can lead to suboptimal treatment or irreversible damage to the substrate.
+Here, $\delta t$ is the time increment, and the constant $\mu$ accounts for the thermal-stress response of the substrate.
+Achieving and maintaining the target CEM at the desired location is critical to balancing efficacy and tissue preservation, as deviations can lead to suboptimal treatment or irreversible damage to the substrate.
 Precise regulation of surface temperature is another control objective that optimizes system performance while ensuring substrate integrity and user comfort.
-Additionally, the stability of the plasma jet's operational state must be maintained by constraining gas temperature, electric power, and current within appropriate ranges to avoid phenomena such as arcing or undesired mode transitions.
-These objectives are further complicated by environmental variations, such as fluctuations in the tip-to-surface distance, which directly influence surface temperature, CEM, and plasma stability.
+Additionally, the stability of the plasma jet’s discharge regime must be maintained by constraining gas temperature, electric power, and current within appropriate ranges to avoid phenomena such as arcing or undesired mode transitions.

+These objectives are further complicated by environmental variations, particularly fluctuations in the tip-to-substrate distance, which directly affect surface temperature, CEM, and plasma stability.
+To capture this variability, we characterize the tip-to-surface distance as the system’s time-varying parameter $p$ to enable control adaptation and consistent performance across changing operating conditions.